Article written by Elisa

 Grand Est is divided into ten departments: Ardennes (08), Aube (10), Marne (51), Haute-Marne (52), Meurthe-et-Moselle (54), Meuse (55), Moselle (57), Bas-Rhin (67), Haut-Rhin (68), and Vosges (88).
 The main cities in Grand Est are Strasbourg, Metz, Nancy, Reims, Mulhouse, and Colmar.

-Hauts-de-France, in Northern France, is one of the lesser-known regions of France.
-And it is a pity because it is located just a stone’s throw from Paris.
-Stretching from just outside the northern suburbs of Paris right up to the coastline of the English Channel, the former Nord Pas-de-Calais and Picardie regions officially became the northernmost region of France with the regional changes in 2016.
-The capital city of the Hauts-de-France region is Lille.
+Hauts-de-France is one of the lesser-known regions of France.
+And it’s a pity because it is located just a stone’s throw from Paris.
+Stretching from the northern suburbs of the capital all the way to the English Channel coastline, this region was formed in 2016 by merging the former Nord-Pas-de-Calais and Picardie regions.The capital city of the Hauts-de-France region is Lille, a vibrant city full of history, culture, and charm.

 Hauts-de-France is divided into five departments: Aisne (02), Nord (59), Oise (60), Pas-de-Calais (62), and Somme (80).
 The main cities in Hauts-de-France are Lille, Amiens, Roubaix, and the port cities of Dunkerque (Dunkirk) and Calais.

-Visitors can enjoy nature and relaxation in one of the four regional natural parks while history buffs can learn about the Kings and Queens of France in amazing historical sites such as Château de Fontainebleau and Saint-Denis Basilica-Cathedral.
+Visitors can enjoy nature and relaxation in one of the four regional natural parks, while history buffs can learn about the Kings and Queens of France in amazing historical sites such as Château de Fontainebleau and Saint-Denis Basilica-Cathedral.

 Picturesque villages are never far from the capital, and places like Auvers-Sur-Oise and Bougival were immortalized by Van Gogh, Renoir, and the Impressionists.